Vegetarian Split Pea Soup

 - Kosher salt and freshly ground pepper (to taste)

 - 2 cups dried split peas

 - In a large pot, heat the olive oil over medium heat.
-Add the onions, celery, carrots and garlic.
+Add the onions, celery, carrots, thyme, and garlic.
 Season with salt and pepper and sauté, stirring occasionally, for 5 minutes, until the vegetables start to soften.

-- Add the broth to the pot along with the split peas and bring to a simmer.
+- Add the broth to the pot along with the bay leaf and split peas, and bring to a simmer.
 Lower the heat so the soup stays at a simmer and cook for about 1 ¼ to 1 ½ hours, until the split peas are very tender and starting to fall apart.

 - Taste and adjust seasonings as needed.
 Serve in bowls, sprinkled with Parmesan if desired.

 - If you make your split pea soup a day ahead and refrigerate it, you will see that it will thicken up considerably.
 When it’s reheated, it will loosen up again but still be thicker than when you first made it.
 If this is what you were looking for, great.
 If it’s too thick, just add some more broth or even water.
 Vegetarian split pea soup will last for about 5 days in the fridge.